 Los Angeles County is home to approximately 60,000 people living with HIV or AIDS (PLWHA).
 Los Angeles also is the “Homeless Capital” of the country.
-Homelessness in LA County increased by 16% from 2011 to 2013 and, in some areas, by almost 50%.
+Homelessness in LA County increased by 23% from 2015 to 2016.
 There is a lack of needed legal resources for PLWHA who are homeless or at risk of homelessness to help eliminate barriers to income and stability to get them or keep them off the streets, to improve their quality of life and long term health.

 Poverty and homelessness make it extremely difficult for PLWHA to properly follow a treatment regimen and the added stress of living in these conditions exacerbates the physical and psychological effects associated with HIV.
 Unhealthy and unstable living conditions contribute directly and indirectly to a weakened immune system, and can result in drug resistance, morbidity, and even death.
 For PLWHA income and stable housing can mean the difference between life and death.